South African Airways: The Jet Age: 1953–1973

 The jets arrived during a period when most African countries, except SA's neighbours, denied South African airlines the use of their airspace, necessitating long detours.
 In 1967 the Skymasters, Constellations and DC-7Bs were being retired, replaced by the Boeing 727 trijet the following year to complement the Boeing 707.
 The choice of 727 was based on the geography of the destinations to which it would fly; for example Johannesburg is 1694 m high and hot, where the 727's wings and other technical capabilities enable it to operate out of such airports.

 On 13 March 1968, SAA ordered five Boeing 747-200Bs.
-The first, Lebombo (registered as ZS-SAN), was delivered on 22 October 1971 after a 3-stop flight from Seattle.
+The first, Lebombo, was delivered on 22 October 1971 after a 3-stop flight from Seattle.
 It was placed into service in December and proved very popular.
 SAA eventually operated 23 brand-new "Jumbo Jets", including the −200M (first delivered in 1980), −300 (1983), −400, and the long-range Boeing 747SP, first delivered on 18–19 March 1976, with a nonstop delivery flight of ZS-SPA from Everett, Washington, USA to Cape Town.

 The 747SP, especially, was acquired to overcome the refusal of many countries to allow SAA to use their airspace by exploiting its long-range capabilities, as well as to serve lower-density routes which were unsuited to the 747-200.
 Six were delivered starting 19 March 1976.
 As above, to demonstrate the 747SP's performance, the first one was delivered from Seattle to Cape Town non-stop, an airliner distance record that stood until 1989.
 The first 747SP arrived in South Africa on 19 March 1976.

 As the 747 entered service, its smaller siblings, the 707s, were converted to combi (passenger/cargo) configurations and high-density seating.
 All of SAA's Vickers Viscounts were sold by March 1972 after being replaced by Boeing 737s.